cyberway/golos.contracts/docs/en-US/rewards_definition.md

 **Parameters:**
   * `message_id` — identifier of the post.
 The parameter contains the fields: `author` — author name of the post, `permlink` — unique name of the post within publications of this author.
   * `netshares` — amount of funds, which will be taken from the rewards pool as a total fee for the post (this parameter is calculated as a sum of `voteshares` values of all votes).
-  * `voteshares` — a share of reward for the post is related to a separate voice.
-The separate voice value is calculated as multiplying a number of vesting by a weight of voting account.
+  * `voteshares` — a share of reward for the post is related to a separate vote.
+The separate vote value is calculated as multiplying a number of vesting by a weight of voting account.
 This parameter can take both positive and negative values.
-The sign «-» is assigned to «downvote» voice while the sign «+» is assigned to «upvote» one.
+The sign «-» is assigned to «downvote» vote while the sign «+» is assigned to «upvote» one.
   * `sumcuratorsw` — total weight of all curators votes at the current time.
   * `sharesfn` — function for calculating rewards including calculating the `shares` parameter of post.